-A reporting entity is required to assess the realization of tax credits against tax liability for both the tax year in which the credit can be initially utilized as well as in accordance with carry-forward and/or carryback periods to determine the extent the investments can be admittedIf a reporting entity does not expect to fully utilize investment tax credits in the upcoming tax year or for a carryback year, the reporting entity shall perform an assessment to determine the extent it will be able to utilize the tax credits over the life of the investment.
-If assessment projections identify that the tax credits from investments in tax credit programs will exceed what can be utilized under IRS or state tax provisions (current and other applicable tax periods), the reporting entity shall nonadmit investments as necessary so that investments in scope of this statement (in aggregate) are only admitted to the extent tax credits are expected to be utilized.
+Reporting entities are required to annually assess the future utilization of the investment’s current portion of unallocated tax credits against the estimated tax liabilities for both the tax year in which the tax credits can be initially utilized as well as any applicable carryback periods.
+Based on this assessment, if the reporting entity does not expect to substantially utilize the current portion of unallocated investment tax credits, the reporting entity shall perform an expanded assessment to determine the extent that it will be able to utilize all of the investment’s unallocated tax credits over the life of the investment.
+If assessment projections identify that the investment’s unallocated tax credits will exceed what can be utilized under IRS or state tax provisions (current and other applicable tax periods), the reporting entity shall nonadmit investments as necessary so that investments in scope of this statement (in aggregate) are only admitted to the extent tax credits are expected to be utilized.
 Additionally, if the assessment indicates that the next three years of investment tax credits cannot be substantially utilized then the entire investment shall be nonadmitted.
 In making this assessment, the reporting entity is not permitted to assume increased operations (e.g., expanded product sales) beyond actual experience to conclude that additional federal or state tax liability will exist that would allow additional utilization of tax credits.
-A reporting entity can subsequently admit a previously nonadmitted tax credit investment, based on subsequent assessments in which the reporting entity determines that they will be able to utilize the tax credits.
+A reporting entity may subsequently admit a previously nonadmitted tax credit investment, based on subsequent assessments in which the reporting entity determines that they will be able to utilize the tax credits.
+As an exception to the admittance assessment detailed above, if the tax credit investment allocates tax credits with the following features the reporting entity may perform a secondary assessment to determine if additional amounts of the tax credit investment may be admitted:

-Tax credit investments which allocate tax credits which are transferable in accordance with permitted IRS or state tax provisions are admitted up to the lesser of the proportional amortized cost, or fair value of the tax credits.
+Tax credit investments which allocate tax credits which are certificated or transferable in accordance with permitted IRS or state tax provisions may admit up to the lesser of the proportional amortized cost, or fair value of the tax credits.
+If the fair market value is not determinable, then the reporting entity may only admit the amount calculated in paragraph 18.

-Tax credit investments which allocate tax credits eligible for direct payment are admitted up to the lesser of the proportional amortized cost, or the estimated proceeds.
+Tax credit investments which allocate tax credits eligible for direct payment may admit up to the lesser of the proportional amortized cost, or the estimated proceeds.

-For all other tax credits, if a reporting entity does not expect to fully utilize investment tax credits in the upcoming tax year or for a carryback year, the reporting entity shall perform an assessment to determine the extent it will be able to utilize the tax credits over the life of the investment.
-If assessment projections identify that the tax credits from investments in tax credit programs will exceed what can be utilized under IRS or state tax provisions (current and other applicable tax periods), the reporting entity shall nonadmit investments as necessary so that investments in scope of this statement (in aggregate) are only admitted to the extent tax credits are expected to be utilized.
-Additionally, if the assessment indicates that the next three years of investment tax credits cannot be substantially utilized then the entire investment shall be nonadmitted.
-In making this assessment, the reporting entity is not permitted to assume increased operations (e.g., expanded product sales) beyond actual experience to conclude that additional federal or state tax liability will exist that would allow additional utilization of tax credits.
-A reporting entity can subsequently admit a previously nonadmitted tax credit investment, based on subsequent assessments in which the reporting entity determines that they will be able to utilize the tax credits.

-For tax credit investments which have an amortization timeframe greater than the tax credit allocation timeframe (as demonstrated in both examples within Exhibit A), the reporting entity would perform the same assessment detailed in paragraph 18.c but on the remaining stream of anticipated tax benefits.
+For tax credit investments which have an amortization timeframe greater than the tax credit allocation timeframe (as demonstrated in Exhibits A and B), the reporting entity would perform the same assessment detailed in paragraph 18 but on the reporting entity’s ability to utilize the remaining stream of anticipated tax benefits.

 Future Contributions and Additional Tax Credits